itk-dev/doner-din-stemme/README.md

 ```

 or re-calculate rates by adding the `--re-calculate` flag.

-**Note** that both error rate commands will validate donations if they result
-in a score that does not exceed the configured threshold level.
-The commands will never invalidate donations.

 To continuously qualify donations consider running the qualifying commands
 via a cronjobs.